andrewsunglaekim/git_workshop/readme.md

 The important thing to note here is the `git SHA-1 checksum` but that's getting troublesome to say, so we'll say git SHA from here on out.
 In more or less words, it is a unique pointer to a snapshot in your projects history.
 We won't use this immediately, but we'll reference back to this when we revert commits.

-## MERGE CONFLICTS
+## MERGE CONFLICTS (15/70)

 > Stop.
 Take a breath.
 Don't run.
 Don't be afraid.
 Except ... be a little afraid.

 Merge conflicts are a reality of development.
 They will happen and frequently.

 First off, How do merge conflicts occur?
-They occur when two branches are merging and both branches change the same file.
+They occur when two branches are merging and both branches have changes to the same file(s).

 ## We do - CREATE THE CONFLICT

+> In this classroom setting, we are faking a merge conflict.
+The following is how to create a merge conflict, but should be noted that we won't do/see something like this in the event an actual merge conflict might arise.

 Since we have recently merged `feature-update-hello`.
 The history of `master` and `feature-update-hello` should be identical.